reonjames/angular/readme.txt

 	now register routes
-		example: under import section add RouterModule.forRoot(<RoutesName>) With angular directive <router-outlet> It marks the place in our document where we want the angular router to load the component of the currently selected route
+		example: under import section add RouterModule.forRoot(<RoutesName>) With angular directive <router-outlet> It marks the place in our document where we want the angular router to load the component of the currently selected route routerLink:<a routerLink="/home">Home</a>		// it does not reload the page but direct it to that component.
+routerLinkActive: <li role="presentation" routerLinkActive="active"><a routerLink="/home">Home</a>		//to active our current component this.router.navigate(['/home'])			// for this inject router in constructor, this is used to navigate programatically as compare to above feature this.router.navigate(['home'], {relativeTo: this.route})		//inject route: ActivatedRoute in constructor, this route contains metadata

+To dynamically load component :
+	const appRoutes:Routes=[
+	{ path:'home/:id',component:HomeComponent }				//here :id is replaced dynamically with whatever comes home/ ]

+fetching route parameter:
+	from ActivatedRoute get id value
+		this.route.snapshot.params['id']			//here route dataType is ActivatedRoute, this contains metadata